-Vitamin C's antioxidant quality reduces free radicals formed in the body and helps to reduce free radical damage to body cells.
-Free radicals may cause damage to cell membranes and other structures while antioxidants are compounds that can neutralise these free radicals, helping to counteract the effects2.
+Free radicals may cause damage to cell membranes and other structures while antioxidants are compounds that can neutralise these free radicals, helping to counteract the effects (2).

-Vitamin C plays an important role in maintaining collagen formation as well as supports connective tissue health and wound healing7.
+Vitamin C plays an important role in maintaining collagen formation as well as supports connective tissue health (7).

-Did you know that vitamin C may also reduce the duration of a common cold and relieve the severity of common cold symptoms?
+Did you know that vitamin C may also reduce the duration of a common cold and relieve the severity of its symptoms?

-Did you know that the human body can't manufacture vitamin C itself?
-Vitamin C is a water soluble vitamin which isn't stored within the body, so it's important that you get enough of it every day.
+Did you know that the human body can’t manufacture vitamin C itself?
+Vitamin C is a water soluble vitamin which isn’t stored within the body, so it’s important that your child gets enough of it every day.

 So, how may you help ensure your little one is getting enough vitamin C?